jnozzi/cocoadev.com/markdown/NSConditionLock.md

 ----**Uses for condition locks**----

 A condition lock can be used to synchronize the passing of information between threads, usually states.
-Drawing on General/ProducersAndConsumerModel, the states could be:
+Drawing on ProducersAndConsumerModel, the states could be:
 * 0 - New data is not yet available on an interthread queue queue
 * 1 - New data is now available on the queue